adhdproject/adhdproject.github.io/Tools/OpenCanary.md

 Example 1: Deploying OpenCanary as a Service
 --------------------------------------------

 As was covered in the [Usage] section above.
-All you need to do in order t obe able to run opencanary is launch the daemon with the --start flag.
+All you need to do in order to be able to run opencanary is launch the daemon with the --start flag.
 Before we do that however, let's dig a little deeper into what exactly it is that opencanary does.

 Head over to the opencanary directory and open up the config file.